sub-ra/xlsx-to-any/README.md

 1. Run the script with `xlsx_to_any`
 2. Select the Excel file you want to convert.
-3. Choose the worksheets you want to convert to Markdown.
+3. Choose the worksheets you want to convert.
 4. Toggle the option to include or exclude hidden rows and columns.
+5. Select the format.

 ## Supported Output Formats
 - md - Markdown